-One of Bigstream’s customers in the automotive industry was struggling with this particular stage, unable to process the incoming data fast enough for its analytics organization and requiring expensive expansion of its cluster.
+One of Bigstream’s manufacturing customers was struggling with this particular stage, unable to process the incoming data fast enough for its analytics organization and requiring expensive expansion of its cluster.

 With millions of its products in customers’ hands, each potentially producing hundreds of data points per second, this company has its sights on making IoT core to future innovation and the customer experience.
 But with this CPU bottleneck, its ability to make use of their IoT potential was at risk.
 The company engaged Bigstream to help with the performance problem while reducing its overall total cost of ownership.

 This customer was using Spark on Amazon EMR for its IoT processing for one country.
 The Controller Area Network (CAN bus) is the predominant protocol for capturing and compressing data within vehicles.
-Each of the customer’s connected products sends CAN messages more than 1,000 times per day from both moving and parked vehicles.
+Each of the customer’s connected products sends CAN messages more than 1,000 times per day from both active and inactive devices.
 Kafka streams them and generates an upload to Amazon S3 storage about 100 times per day.
 Currently, Spark processes the messages, including parsing and applying mathematical rules in a daily batch job.
 Even with an expanded Spark cluster, the main job was taking at least 2-3 hours.